CLI

 ###--webhook

-brin runs a 3-tier analysis — the LLM tier takes 20–30s.
-Pass a webhook URL to receive results as each tier completes rather than waiting:
+brin runs a 3-tier analysis — the LLM tier takes 20–30s. pass a webhook URL to receive results as each tier completes rather than waiting:

-Events posted to your endpoint:
+events posted to your endpoint:

 | Event | Description |